willdfonseca/latex/README.md

 - Spanish version: WIP [**work in progress**]

 Ms. Word templates are also being constructed and soon will be also available.

+##
+### Other templates

+##   :sound: Unofficial Internoise 2021 (improved) Template
+Internoise 2021 is the 50th International Congress and Exposition on Noise Control Engineering.
+The conference will be virtual due to the world pandemic situation.
+The official website is https://internoise2021.org.

+Starting from the official LaTeX template ([here](https://internoise2021.org/author-information/)), the (unofficial) improved version [in the repository] was created.
+Improvements:

+ - Typos were correctect;
+ - Metadata capable;
+ - Logo with high quality;
+ - Natbib to manage references;
+ - Organization of the tex files; and
+ - Other minor corrections.

+ Find the template HERE. :ocean: